 Solid jogwheels with customization options.

-The jogwheels can be set to both Slip or Vinyl mode giving you access to both styles.
+The jogwheels can also be set to both Slip or Vinyl mode, giving you access to both styles.
 Censor and Reverse mode is also available via a dedicated button.
-The left deck can handle either channel 1 or 3 while the right deck handles 2 or 4.
+The left deck can handle either channel 1 or 3, while the right deck handles 2 or 4.

-The pitch faders on the Denon Prime 4 are long and accurate.
-If you prefer you can use the Sync button to automatically match your BPMs.
+The pitch faders on the Denon Prime 4 Plus are long and accurate, with an excellent level of resistance that makes adjusting the tempo smooth and fluid.
+If you prefer, you can use the Sync button to automatically match your BPMs.
+The unit also has onboard beat grid controls, though Engine DJ is a lot better at getting beat grids right than it used to be.

 Key Lock and Key Sync are also available.
 This gives you the flexibility to either lock the key as you adjust tempo or match it to the other track that is playing.
 Locking the key is a critical part of harmonic mixing.
 Pitch bend buttons allow you to further manipulate the track on the fly for fine adjustments or pitching routines.